2020 National Women's Soccer League season

 The 2020 National Women's Soccer League season was the eighth season of the National Women's Soccer League, the top division of women's soccer in the United States.
 Including the NWSL's two professional predecessors, Women's Professional Soccer (2009–2011) and the Women's United Soccer Association (2001–2003), it was the 14th overall season of FIFA and USSF-sanctioned top division women's soccer in the United States.

 The league was operated by the United States Soccer Federation and received major financial backing from that body.
 Further financial backing was provided by the Canadian Soccer Association.
 Both national federations pay the league salaries of many of their respective national team members in an effort to nurture talent in those nations and lighten the financial burden of individual clubs.

 The season was scheduled to start on April 18 and end on October 18.
-The top four teams were to advance to the NWSL Playoffs, with the two semifinal matches on November 8 and the 2020 NWSL Championship on November 14.
+The top four teams were to advance to the NWSL Playoffs, with the two semifinal matches on November 8 and the 2020 NWSL Championship on November 14 at a predetermined venue.

 On March 12, 2020, the preseason match schedule was cancelled due to the COVID-19 pandemic.
 As a result, the NWSL announced on March 20 that the regular season start would be delayed.

 On May 27, 2020, the NWSL announced that the 2020 NWSL regular season and playoffs were canceled due to the pandemic, and that the 2020 Challenge Cup would mark the league's return to action.
 The 25-game tournament, held from June 27 to July 26, was hosted by the owner of Utah Royals FC, Dell Loy Hansen.
 On June 22, 2020, the NWSL announced the full rules and regulations for the 2020 Challenge Cup.
 The Houston Dash won the 2020 Challenge Cup.

 On August 25, 2020, the NWSL announced a Fall Series, in which each NWSL team would play four games in September and October.
 To minimize travel and COVID-19 exposure, the nine teams were divided into three three-team regional pods.
 Portland Thorns FC won the Fall Series and associated Verizon Community Shield.